 Creativity gives you an opportunity to take risks, by stripping away any inhabitations we may or may not have built up over the years, you can let your imagination go wild.
 Because when you create, there is no wrong or right way to do it, you can do it any way you like and that's the best part of being creative.
 There are no rules.

-Creativity in itself allows for self discovery, because when you create something, you are growing.
+Creativity in itself allows for self-care, because when you create something, you are growing.
 The more you create, the more you learn about yourself, and the more you learn, the more you grow.
 It’s a self prophesying circle of self discovery and one which I have fully embraced and didn’t realise I would have until I started growing my own creative business.

 When you are creating something you have never created before, it really does give you a sense of pride and accomplishment.
 I would find that after spending hours making and creating something new, I would stare at it for days thinking 'wow I have made that’.
 It’s a pretty satisfying feeling and made me feel good about myself.
+This in itself is everything.
+Truly.

-4. Spending time with loved ones
+5. Spending time with loved ones<